cloudmesh-community/fa19-516-158/project/report.md

 $ssh pi1
 ```

+Here again please note that pi1 is the hostname, if you have set your hostname as red01 then it automatically becomes ssh red01 and so on

 To replicate the passwordless ssh across all Pis, simply copy the two
 files mentioned above from Pi #1 to each other Pi using scp